-The descriptive statistics suggest that respondents in the project on which this paper draws tended to be somewhat (a few percentage points) more knowledgeable about Internet-related terms than those in the General Social Survey (in both 2000 and 2002).
+The descriptive statistics suggest that respondents in the project on which this article draws tended to be somewhat (a few percentage points) more knowledgeable about Internet-related terms than were those who participated in the GSS (in both 2000 and 2002).
 However, the overall ranking of items is similar in the two studies.
-Terms that most people knew well in the in-depth study correspond to the items that most people also knew in the GSS and the least familiar items were the same in both samples.
+Terms that most people knew well in the in-depth study correspond to the items that most people also knew in the GSS, and the least familiar items were the same in both samples.
 These similarities suggest that findings about the survey measures based on the in-depth study sample are generalizable to use of the GSS Internet modules.